eznix86/declarative-js/README.md

 ### What I mean by declarative ?

-For those who doesn't want to bother with css and class.
-You can expressively write components rapidly and autocompletion of typescript will help you a lot.
+For those who don't want to bother with css and html.
+You can expressively write components rapidly and autocompletion of your IDE will help you a lot.

 Writing declaratively: